ClaudioESSilva/claudioessilva.github.io/content/post/2019-08-13-allow-sql-server-agent-jobs-management-for-non-sysadmins.md

 <h3>Security context</h3>

-Use the <a href="https://docs.microsoft.com/en-us/sql/t-sql/statements/execute-as-clause-transact-sql?view=sql-server-2017#arguments">EXECUTE AS OWNER</a> so they can impersonate the sysadmins permissions and call the system procedure.
+Use the [EXECUTE AS OWNER](https://docs.microsoft.com/en-us/sql/t-sql/statements/execute-as-clause-transact-sql?view=sql-server-2017#arguments) so they can impersonate the sysadmins permissions and call the system procedure.

 <h3>Be more granular (HIGHLY RECOMMENDED!!)</h3>